 And, we should probably point out here that the Bible does not have its own special meanings for the words which it contains.
 In fact, just the reverse is true.
 In any reputable translation of the Bible, every effort goes toward the accurate rendering into the commonly held usage.

 It is a necessary requirement for a Bible translator that he or she have a broad and accurate knowledge of both the language which is being translated from and the language which is being translated to.
 This is always the prime requirement so that words can be employed accurately regarding their well-established meanings.

-So, to understand the Bible correctly, and really to understand God accurately, we should hold to those accurate common meanings as well.
+So, to understand the Bible correctly, and therefore to understand God correctly, we should hold to those accurate common meanings as well.
 Off-handed catch phrases and the clichés of pop-preaching are not really the stuff of durable truth.
 So, let’s consult the books that are.

 Webster's Dictionary defines Grace as, “Seemingly effortless beauty, ease and charm of movement, proportion, or form; a charming quality or characteristic.”
 Funk and Wagnall's Standard Dictionary defines it as, “Any excellence, characteristic, quality, or endowment.”

 The Greek word which is translated as grace every time, save one, in the New Testament is “Charis.”
 Thayer's Greek-English Lexicon of the New Testament, a widely and highly regarded work, gives this definition for that word.
 “That which affords joy, pleasure, delight.”

 Strong’s Dictionary of the Greek New Testament, also a very highly regarded work, gives this meaning for “Charis”.
 “Graciousness (as gratifying) of manner or act.”